falrabadi/examples/docs/hw3-push-pull-merge-erros.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-The main mesage is that
+The main message is that

 > Your branch and 'origin/main' have diverged.
 > and have 1 and 12 different commits each, respectively.